Systematic sensitivity study of the $J/\psi$ nuclear modification factor to polarization assumptions: Acknowledgments

 \section{Acknowledgments}

-We thank National Cheng Kung University for their support.
+We thank the Institute of Physics, Academia Sinica, and National Cheng Kung University for their support.
 This work was supported in part by the Ministry of Science and Technology of Taiwan and Higher Education Sprout Project from Ministry of Education of Taiwan.
-We also thank Dr. Lijuan Ruan and Dr. Rongrong Ma from Brookhaven National Laboratory for the useful suggestions.
+We also thank Dr. Lijuan Ruan and Dr. Rongrong Ma from Brookhaven National Laboratory for useful suggestions.